andreamussap/data_analysis/tableau_BIDA/README.md

 ![Transportation Expense and Children](/tableau_BIDA/images/TranspChild_probab.png)

 If we filter `Children` by **0**, meaning individuals with no children, we can see that they don't exhibit a high probability of being excessively absent.
-Moreover, aside from the data point `Expense: 268`, all the other have low transportation expense.
+Moreover, aside from the data point `Expense: 268`, all the others have low transportation expense.

 Changing now to individuals with **3** children, the graphic shows just one data point.
 This doesn't seem representative and relevant for the analysis, so we can exclude it from the visualization.